 The principal activity of the Company is investment holding.
-Its subsidiaries are principally engaged in the operation of (i) a chain of convenience stores in Hong Kong under the brand name of Circle K; (ii) a chain of bakeries under the brand name of Saint Honore in Hong Kong, Macau and on the Chinese Mainland; and (iii) developing businesses mainly included a chain of fast-fashion eyewear stores under the brand name of Zoff in Hong Kong.
-Further review and analysis of these business activities, including the risks and uncertainties facing the Group and likely future developments in the Group's businesses, are set out in the Chairman's Statement, CEO's Statement and Management Discussion and Analysis sections on pages 5 to 7, pages 8 to 13 and pages 14 to 19 of this Annual Report respectively.
+During the year, the subsidiaries are principally engaged in the operation of (i) a chain of bakeries under the brand name of Saint Honore in Hong Kong, Macau and on the Chinese Mainland; (ii) premium pâtisserie under the brand name of Mon cher in Hong Kong - one of Japan's most popular pâtisserie and cake brands; (iii) developing businesses mainly included a chain of fast-fashion eyewear stores under the brand name of Zoff in Hong Kong; and (iv) a chain of convenience stores in Hong Kong under the brand name of Circle K (Discontinued Operations).
+Further review and analysis of these business activities, including the risks and uncertainties facing the Group and likely future developments in the Group's businesses, are set out in the Chairman's Statement, CEO's Statement and Management Discussion and Analysis sections on pages 5 to 7, pages 8 to 14 and pages 15 to 20 of this Annual Report respectively.
 These review and analysis form part of this Report.